developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/dominjectionandroid/index.md

 	<meta HTTP-Equiv="scanner" Content="Enable" pages='*'/>
 <br>

 -----

 ### 'Pagecontent' tag
 ***Supported in Enterprise Browser 2.0 (and higher) only***.

-The `pagecontent` tag is used for injecting DOM files on navigated pages only when a specific string or HTML elements is present on the page.
-This allows the developer to set specific conditions under which certain actions are executed, for example to run a log-in script.
+The `pagecontent` tag is used for injecting DOM files on navigated pages only when a specific string or HTML element is present on the page.
+This allows the developer to set specific conditions under which an action is executed, for example to run a log-in script.

-**Note** The `.html` file extension is assumed.
-All other file extensions must be specified.
+**Note: The** `.html` **file extension is assumed.
+All other file extensions must be specified**.

 #### Examples